analog-nico/fire-up/README.md

 };
 ```

 Note that the factory method returns a function.
 That function is the actual module instance injected into `app.js`.
-Consequently that function can be called in `app.js`:
+Consequently that function can be called in the factory method of `app.js`:

 ``` js
 // app.js